Metasequoia occidentalis: History

 The species was first described in 1863 from fossils found in the outcrops of the Late Paleocene-Middle Eocene Chuckanut Formation around Birch Bay, Washington.
 The species was originally described as Taxodium occidentale by John Strong Newberry.
 Fossilized Metasequoia-like remains were noted in Europe and North America from the 1800s on, but were assigned to the cupressaceous genera Sequoia (redwoods) and Taxodium (bald cypresses).
 It was not until the living species Metasequoia glyptostroboides was discovered and described from a remote area of China during the 1940s, that the affinity of many of the fossils became apparent.
 In 1951, the species was reassigned to Metasequoia as M. occidentalis by Ralph Works Chaney based on the close resemblance to living Metasequoia.
-With a few notable exceptions, it has been claimed that the majority of the fossils documented in the literature show that M. occidentalis was identical to a live Metasequoia glyptostroboides.
+With a few notable exceptions, it has been claimed that the majority of the fossils documented in the literature show that M. occidentalis was indistigushable from living M. glyptostroboides.